polarityio/splunk/README.md

 > It is important that this setting is set to "User can view only".
 This is required so the option is available to non-admin users in their Overlay Window.

-### Splunk Cloud Username
+### Splunk Username

-Valid Splunk Cloud username.
-If authenticating against a Splunk Enterprise deployment, please leave this field blank.
+Valid Splunk username.
+Leave this field blank is authenticating via a Splunk Authentication Token.

-### Splunk Cloud Password
+### Splunk Password

-Valid Splunk Cloud password corresponding to the username specified above.
-If authenticating against a Splunk Enterprise deployment, please leave this field blank.
+Valid Splunk password corresponding to the username specified above.
+Leave this field blank is authenticating via a Splunk Authentication Token.

 ### Splunk Authentication Token

-A Splunk Enterprise Authentication Token which can be created from the Splunk web interface by going to "Settings -> Tokens".
-If authenticating against a Splunk Cloud deployment, please leave this field blank.
+A Splunk Authentication Token which can be created from the Splunk web interface by going to "Settings -> Tokens".

 ### Splunk Search String